Toyota Sprinter: Second generation (E20; 1970)

 The 3K/3K-B engines were inherited from the previous generation, with additional high compression single carburettor 3K-D and low compression dual carburetors 3K-BR engines.
 A 1407 cc T engine was added to the line up in September 1970, followed by more powerful T-B/BR/D engines for sporty SL/SR models which could be paired with new 5-speed manual transmission option in April 1971.
 The 4-door sedan version of Sprinter debuted in August 1971 (which later became the basis of Daihatsu Charmant), together with the facelifted coupé. range received the 1588 cc, DOHC 2T-G engine in March 1972; this model was known as the Sprinter Trueno, the twin of the Corolla Levin.
-Another facelift occurred in August 1972, the 5-speed manual became available for the sporty SL/SR grades with 1.2 L 3K-B/BR engines and additional bumper extensions for the 1.4 L coupés.
+Another facelift occurred in August 1972, the 5-speed manual became available for the sporty SL/SR grades with 1.2 L 3K-B/BR engines and additional bumper extensions for the 1.4-litre coupés.
 The coupé The OHV dual carburetors version of 2T-G engine called 2T-B/BR was launched in April 1973 specially for SL, SR and cheaper model of Sprinter Trueno called the "Sprinter Trueno J".